-On October 17, the ISO filed its Capital Projects Report and Unamortized Cost Schedule covering the second quarter ("Q2") of calendar year 2016 (the "Report").
-The ISO is required to file the Report under Section 205 of the FPA pursuant to Section IV.B.6.2 of the Tariff.
-Report highlights include the following new projects: (i) 2016 Enterprise corrective action/preventative action ("CAPA") (\$185,000); and (ii) Interconnection Request Tracking Tool Elective Transmission Upgrade (\$102,644).
-One projects with a
+On November 18, the FERC accepted the ISO's 2016 second quarter ("Q2") Capital Projects Report and Unamortized Cost Schedule (the "Report").
+The ISO filed the Report under Section 205 of the FPA pursuant to Section IV.B.6.2 of the Tariff.
+Report highlights included the following new projects: (i) 2016 Enterprise corrective action/preventative action ("CAPA") (\$185,000); and (ii) Interconnection Request Tracking Tool Elective Transmission Upgrade (\$102,644).
+One projects with a significant changes was the Phasor Measurement Unit External Data Exchange (with a 2016 budget decrease of \$91,000).
+Unless the order accepting the Q3 Report is challenged, this proceeding will be concluded.
+If you have any questions concerning this matter, please contact Paul Belval (860-275-0381; pnbelval@daypitney.com).